YLJ6038/turtlebot-autonomous-explore/README.md

-# Frontier-based-explore
+# Turtlebot-autonomous-explore
-Frontier-based explore package for turtlebot(Kinect) simulation and real-world application
+Autonomous explore package for turtlebot(Kinect) simulation and real-world application

 This is the final project for EN 530.707 Robot System Programming course in Johns Hopkins University.
-In this project, we want to develop several kinds of algorithms and packages in ROS to control the turtlebot( with Kinect) to autonomously explore the environment and build the map.
-With the map, we can navigate turtlebot from one starting point to another desire point.
+In this project, we developed two ROS packages to control the turtlebot(with Kinect) to autonomously explore the environment and build the map.
+We implemented two different exploration algorithms to achieve the task: frontier-based exploration and information-theoretic exploration.

 The basic information about turtlebot in ROS can be found here: [Turtlebot](http://wiki.ros.org/Robots/TurtleBot)